jeremylt/alt-mss-200/_sources/Lessons/0-Red-Tails.rst.txt

 --------------------------------------------------------------------------------

 Four ways to learn about the Red Tails are given above.
+The 2012 movie Red Tails is `less accurate <https://screenrant.com/war-movies-experts-criticized-military-mistakes/>`_ and should not be consulted as a source.
 Select at least one of the sources given above, or an alternative source.
 On the social media platform of your choice, make a post or series of posts answering the following questions: